-The long-awaited successor to Canon’s extremely popular EOS 5D Mark II camera is here.
+The long-awaited successor to Canon’s extremely popular EOS 5D Mark III camera is here.
 As its name implies, the company’s 22-megapixel Canon EOS 5D Mark III is an evolutionary upgrade for advanced DSLR users.

 The full-frame Mark III’s improvements are mainly under the hood.
 It has a much larger and sharper rear LCD which is noticeable at a glance.
 The camera is quite impressive, but Canon 5D Mark II owners will want to weigh upgrading carefully based on their specific needs.

-Canon EOS MARK III Design and Build
+Canon EOS 5D Mark III Design and Build

 The Canon 5D Mark III is a compact advanced DSLR.
 Put it into consideration that its 35mm full-frame image sensor is larger than those in more conventional APS-C D-SLRs.
 The camera measures 4.6 by 6.0 by 3.0 inches.
 This advanced level camera weighs 2.09 pounds with battery and memory card

 If you prefer a more solid camera, the Canon Mark III’s size and weight can be increased via the BG-E11 Battery Grip.
 It has a connection to the bottom of the camera and adds vertical shooting controls.
 The grip can accommodate two rechargeable batteries.
 It doubles the operating life of the camera.
 Canon 5D Mark III gives you the option to power it using disposable AA cells.
 These work well for use in those photogenic parts of the world where electricity is not readily available.

 Performance of Canon 5D Mark III